Lakis Nikolaou: Club career

-In 1971, after 4 years of presence in the offensive line of Atromitos, he aroused the interest of the big clubs.
-In one of Atromitos' matches, the then coach of AEK Athens, Branko Stanković and the administrator of the club Stamatis Papastamatiou, who watched the match, were impressed by the playing style of Nikolaou.
-So AEK acquired Niklaou with a promise of 300 thousand drachmas as a signature premium, which was never given to him.
-For 3 years he competed as a striker, while at the same time he continued his studies at the Medical School.
+In 1971, after 4 years of presence in the offensive line of Atromitos, Nikolaou aroused the interest of the big clubs.
+In one of Atromitos' matches, the manager of AEK Athens, Branko Stanković and the administrator of the club, Stamatis Papastamatiou, who watched the match, were impressed by the playing style of Nikolaou.
+As a result, on 31 July AEK signed Nikοlaou for a fee of 600,000 drachmas and 2 players as an exchange, while he was promised 300,000 drachmas as a signature premium, which eventually was not given to him.
+For 3 seasons he competed as a striker, while at the same time he continued his studies at the Medical School.
 This juxtaposition proved particularly difficult as required attendance at faculty workshops and mandated attendance at team practiced often come at the expense of one another.

-This double occupation brought Nikolaou very close from being released from AEK in 1974, but under the possibility of signing to any of their big rivals, the president of AEK, Barlos called him to stay in the club.
-Nikolaou accepted with the term that the 1971 signature premium of 300 thousand drachmas to be given to him and rejoined the team but the pay remained to be seen until today.
-Under František Fadrhonc he was moved to the center of the defense, giving AEK a leader in defense for the next decade.
-The team of Barlos and Fadrhonc, where Nikolaou was a starter, excelled in Greece and abroad as they progressed to the semi-finals of the UEFA Cup in 1977, winning 2 Championships and 1 Greek Cup including a double in 1978.
-The defensive partnership he created alongside Petros Ravousis, complementing each other were considered one of the best defensive duos in the history of the league.
+This double occupation brought Nikolaou very close from being released from AEK in 1974, but under the possibility of signing to any of their big rivals, the president of AEK, Loukas Barlos called him to stay in the club.
+Nikolaou accepted with the term that the 1971 signature premium of 300,000 drachmas to be given to him and rejoined the team but the pay remained to be seen until today.
+Under the new manager, František Fadrhonc he was relocated as a centre-back, where he was established for the rest of his career.
+The team under Barlos and Fadrhonc, where Nikolaou was a starter, was distinguished both domestically and internationally as they reached the semi-finals of the UEFA Cup in 1977, won 2 Championships and 1 Greek Cup, including a domestic double in 1978.
+He created a defensive duo with Petros Ravousis, where they were complementing each other and were considered as one of the most prominent of the era.
 He was declared "Athlete of the year" for the years 1974 and 1979 by the Panhellenic Sports Press Association.

 After the departure of Mimis Papaioannou, Nikolaou became the team's captain for many years.
 In the summer of 1980, Nikolaou decided to stop his football career remaining in the club only as the team's doctor.
 As AEK faced problems midseason, Nikolaou was urgently called by the then coach, Miltos Papapostolou to put on his football shoes again and help the team.
 He accepted and competed for another one and a half season in the yellow-black jersey.
 His final match was on 30 May 1982 against Kastoria.